intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 remains unchanged for an extended period of time, the inclination to be tolerant accumulates over time.
-Indeed, when faced with divergent interpretations of an immutable specification, the best way for an implementation to remain interoperable is to be tolerant of differences in interpretation and an occasional outright implementation error.
+Indeed, when faced with divergent interpretations of an immutable specification, the best way for an implementation to remain interoperable is to be tolerant of differences in interpretation and implementation errors.

-From this perspective, application of Postel's advice to the implementation of a protocol specification that does not change is logical, even necessary.
+From this perspective, application of the robustness principle to the implementation of a protocol specification that does not change is logical, even necessary.
 But that suggests that the problem is with the assumption that the situation - existing specifications and implementations - are unable to change.

-As already established, this is not sustainable.
+As established, this is not sustainable.
 For a protocol to be viable, it is necessary for both specifications and implementations to be responsive to changes, in addition to handling new and old problems that might arise over time.